firstcontributions/first-contributions/README.md

 <img style="float: right;" src="assets/submit-pull.png" alt="submit pull request" />

-Now I'll be merging all your changes into the master branch of this project.
+Soon I'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.

-Master branch of your fork won't have those changes.
-In order to keep your fork synced with mine, follow the steps below.
+The master branch of your fork won't have the changes.
+In order to keep your fork synchronized with mine, follow the steps below.

 ## Keeping your fork synced with this repository

- First, switch to master branch.
+ First, switch to the master branch.
  ```
  git checkout master
  ```

- Then, add my repo's url as `upstream remote url`.
+ Then add my repo's url as `upstream remote url`:
 ```
 git remote add upstream https://github.com/Roshanjossey/first-contributions
 ```
 This is a way of telling git that another version of this project exists in the specified url and we're calling it upstream.
-Once the changes are merged, fetch the new version of my repository.
+Once the changes are merged, fetch the new version of my repository:
 ```
 git fetch upstream
 ```